By: Stanley Teplick, M.D.

 - The removal of 12 to 14 microns per diopter of vision corrected

-- To calculate how much corneal tissue you will have left after your LASIK surgery, I’d measure your corneal thickness with the corneal pachymetry test.
-During this test, patients stare straight ahead while the device is placed next to the eye and ultrasonic technology measures the cornea.
+To calculate how much corneal tissue you will have left after your LASIK surgery, I’ll measure your corneal thickness with the corneal pachymetry test.
+Patients stare straight ahead while the device is placed next to the eye and ultrasonic technology measures the cornea.

 Patients with natural thin corneas, and those with high prescription powers may not have sufficient corneal thickness for LASIK surgery.
 However, these patients may be good candidates for PRK surgery.
 Contact us today at 877-455-9942 to learn more about your vision correction options and to book a free LASIK consultation.